 To calculate the realized human development niche specialization of vascular plant species, we adapted the methodology followed by Devictor et al (2010) for presence/absence data.
 Briefly, sites were binned into deciles of human development extent.
 As the niche specialization calculation is based on species occurrence, to avoid bias, each bin was assigned the same number of sites.
-We excluded 127 species that we deemed to be ‘rare’ (≤ 3 occurrences in the dataset) to avoid including records that may have reflected potential misidentification or naming inconsistencies.
-For each of the remaining species (n = 778), we summed its occurrence in every bin and calculated the coefficient of variation for the distribution of its occurrence frequency across the binned human development gradient.
+We excluded 170 species that we deemed to be ‘rare’ (≤ 3 occurrences in the dataset) to avoid including records that may have reflected potential misidentification or naming inconsistencies.
+For each of the remaining species (n = 723), we summed its occurrence in every bin and calculated the coefficient of variation for the distribution of its occurrence frequency across the binned human development gradient.
 Thus, a species found within only a very narrow range of human development extents will occur only in one or a few bins and will have a high coefficient of variation reflecting its high realized niche specialization towards human development.
 In contrast, a species that occurs across a broad range of human development extents will occur relatively more evenly across all human development bins; this species will have a lower coefficient of variation reflecting its lower realized niche specialization.
 Finally, we averaged the niche specialization value of each species present at each site to calculate the mean community niche specialization for each wetland.

 However, the distribution of sites across the human development gradient was left-skewed (i.e. there were more sites with no or little human development), resulting in multiple bins with the same low average human development extent.
 That is, if bins 1, 2, and 3 all have 0% human development, a species’ occurrence would be arbitrarily counted in any one of these three bins despite there being no ecological difference among the bins.
 To correct for this, we randomly selected a subset of wetlands with 0% human development such that when dividing the human development gradient into new bins of equal numbers of sites, the human development extent increments more closely aligned with deciles (i.e. 0-10%, 10-20%...
 90-100%).
 We created 1000 of these randomly truncated binned human development gradients, summed the occurrence of each plant species in each new bin for each random gradient, and calculated the coefficient of variation for each species as above.
-We finally assigned each species (n = 778) the mean niche specialization (coefficient of variation) calculated across the randomizations for which it was included (maximum = 1000 randomizations).
-There was a strong overall correlation between the niche specialization values calculated among each of the 1000 randomizations (mean spearman ρ = 0.937 ± 0.009; SI 4).
+We finally assigned each species (n = 723) the mean niche specialization (coefficient of variation) calculated across the randomizations for which it was included (maximum = 1000 randomizations).
+There was a strong overall correlation between the niche specialization values calculated among each of the 1000 randomizations (mean spearman ρ = 0.929 ± 0.01; Supporting Information (SI) 4).

 Comparisons among human development levels